 Although the monthly membership fee is only $10, joining also includes a startup fee, dues, and an annual fee:

-To see more information (including the member contract), you have to provide bank details for recurring payments.
-(I didn’t do this.)
-Based on the rates I got without sharing bank account information, this gym membership costs at least $164 a year, or around $13.67 per month.
-This rate assumes there aren’t more one-time charges down the road and is much lower than the $600 average.
-You can likely get comparable rates from other budget-friendly gyms in your area.
+To see more information (including the member contract), you have to provide bank details for recurring payments, which I didn’t do.
+Up to this point, a gym membership costs $226.88 annually, or around $19 per month.
+This rate assumes there aren’t more one-time charges down the road.
+It’s also much lower than the $700 average.

-Just remember to ask about additional taxes, fees or changes in rates that might occur.
-Also, it’s a good idea to ask about a gym’s cancellation policy before signing up.
+Be sure to ask about any promotions or discounts, but also ask about additional taxes, fees or changes in rates that might occur.
+Also, it’s a good idea to review a gym’s cancellation policy before signing up.
 That way you don’t end up paying excessive cancellation fees if you realize a gym membership isn’t for you.

 You may have heard the saying, “an ounce of prevention is worth a pound of cure.”
-Insurance companies know that it costs less to keep you healthy than pay for treatment if you get sick.
+Insurance companies know it costs less to keep you healthy than pay for treatment.
 So, if you have health insurance, your plan may include free or reduced access to gym memberships, fitness classes, or fitness-related equipment.

 No matter your insurer, I recommend calling or checking online to see what gym membership offers are available to you.
 Even if you can’t get a free membership, you might learn about other discounts, money-saving incentives, or even qualify for free health-related equipment and coaching through your insurer.

 SilverSneakers is a popular program offered by many companies that sell Medicare Supplement Plans.
 If you have a Med Sup Plan, use the SilverSneakers Instant Eligibility Check tool to see if you get the free on-demand videos, live-streaming workouts, or access to over 15,000 fitness locations available for members.